spack/spack/lib/spack/docs/tutorial_basics.rst

   Branch releases/v0.11.2 set up to track remote branch releases/v0.11.2 from origin.
   Switched to a new branch 'releases/v0.11.2'

 Next add Spack to your path.
-Spack has some nice command line integration tools, so instead of simply appending to your ``PATH`` variable, source the spack setup script.
+Spack has some nice command-line integration tools, so instead of simply appending to your ``PATH`` variable, source the Spack setup script.
 Then add Spack to your path.

 .. code-block:: console